thulasi-ram/beyond-pep8/README.md

 Avoid multiple returns - Multiple exit points for a function is hard to read.
 But use it if it enhances readablity

+Always have returns within try.
+Example:
+Prefer: try: do xx return except: do yy return than try: do xx except: do yy return.